Andereoo/TkinterWeb/docs/source/upgrading.rst

 * Enabling/disabling caches now enables/disables the Tkhtml image cache.
 * Threading now cannot be enabled if the Tcl/Tk build does not support it.

-* :meth:`.HTMLElement.remove` now raises a TclError when invoked on ``<html>`` or ``<body>`` elements, which previously caused segmentation faults.
+* :meth:`.HTMLElement.remove` now raises a :py:class:`tkinter.TclError` when invoked on ``<html>`` or ``<body>`` elements, which previously caused segmentation faults.
-* :attr:`.HTMLElement.innerHTML` and :attr:`.HTMLElement.textContent` now raise a TclError when invoked on ``<html>`` elements, which previously caused segmentation faults.
+* :attr:`.HTMLElement.innerHTML` and :attr:`.HTMLElement.textContent` now raise a :py:class:`tkinter.TclError` when invoked on ``<html>`` elements, which previously caused segmentation faults.

 * Shorthand CSS properties can now be set and returned after the document is loaded.

 * The ability to style color selector inputs was improved.
 * The ability to access form elements has improved.
 * Text elements now emit the ``<<Modified>>`` event *after* the content updates.

-* As of version 4.1, :meth:`.HtmlFrame.screenshot_page` is now partially supported on Windows and now accepts the additional parameter ``show``.
-* As of version 4.1, the default selection and find text colors are less abrupt.

-* As of version 4.2, widgets embedded in the document can now be removed without removing the containing element.

 * The TkinterWeb demo and some of the built-in pages have been updated.
 Many internal methods and variables have been renamed, removed, or modified.

+Version 4.1:

+* :meth:`.HtmlFrame.screenshot_page` is now partially supported on Windows and now accepts the additional parameter ``show``.
+* The default selection and find text colors are less abrupt.

+Version 4.2:

+* Widgets embedded in the document can now be removed without removing the containing element.

+Version 4.3:

-* As of version 4.3, prebuilt Tkhtml binaries have been split off into a new package, TkinterWeb-Tkhtml.
+* Prebuilt Tkhtml binaries have been split off into a new package, `TkinterWeb-Tkhtml <https://pypi.org/project/tkinterweb-tkhtml/>`_.
 This has been done to work towards `bug #52 <https://github.com/Andereoo/TkinterWeb/issues/52>`_ and reduce the download size of the TkinterWeb package when updating.

+Version 4.4:

-* As of version 4.4, :meth:`.HtmlFrame.add_html` is now accepts the additional parameter ``return_element``.
+* :meth:`.HtmlFrame.add_html` is now accepts the additional parameter ``return_element``.

-* As of version 4.4, it is possible to choose specific Tkhtml versions if supplied.
-It is now only possible to enable experimental mode if an experimental Tkhtml release is detected.
+* It is now only possible to enable experimental mode if an experimental Tkhtml release is detected.

+* Some experimental HTML features were enabled in Windows and Linux. ``border-radius`` is now supported!

+Version 4.5:

+* Periods are now supported in url fragments.
+See  `bug #143 <https://github.com/Andereoo/TkinterWeb/issues/143>`_ .
+* Tkhtml file loading was updated in version 4.5.
+Some error messages have also been updated.
+Please submit a bug report if you notice any issues.